sametsazak/sysmon/README.md

 Then,

-Copy this configuration to your client's ossec.conf file
+Copy below to your client's ossec.conf file

 <localfile>
 <location>Microsoft-Windows-Sysmon/Operational</location>